pilillo/royce/README.md

 ```

 Example setup for a K8s cluster (EKS) with ArgoCD as a GitOps controller.
-Royce can be used to quickly get started with a Kappa architecture on K8s.
+Royce can be used to quickly get started with a Kappa architecture and event-based serving on K8s.

 ## Disclaimer
 This is a PoC and not production ready.